DarthStupidus/credit-risk-classification/README.md

-Please find below the credit risk analysis report to go alongside the Jupyter notebook file which contains the coding for the credit risk analysis.
+Please find below the credit risk analysis report to go alongside the Jupyter notebook file which contains the coding for the credit risk classification.

 # credit-risk-analysis-report